htrgouvea/research/_posts/publications/2021-12-08-Differential-Fuzzing-Perl-Libs.md

 ### Introduction to Perl

 Before we get into the topics of this publication itself, we need to have some contexts about the Perl language: it is a high-level, interpreted and dynamically typed language.
-It supports several programming paradigms, it was mainly developed for handling large amounts of strings and with a high performance.
+It supports several programming paradigms, it was developed by Larry Wall back in 1986, originally for high-performance processing of large volumes of strings.

 As in other languages, Perl allows the use of codes built by other users, called modules.
 They are distributed on the CPAN (Comprehensive Perl Archive Network): a repository where Perl software modules and their respective documentation are stored.
 CPAN also has a program that allows the automatic and simple installation of modules for Perl.
 [1]